7AbdUrRehman7/AI-finance-dashboard/README.md

-Love it—you’re ready to upgrade that boilerplate.
-Here’s a **drop-in README.md** you can paste over your current one.

----

 # AI Finance Dashboard

 A full-stack **Next.js + TypeScript** app with **MongoDB (Mongoose)** that imports/creates transactions and visualizes them.
 Day 1 ships a clean **Transactions** table and a **seed endpoint** to load demo data.